- Interview Prep

 -

-It’s important to remember that interview invitation is not a job offer and the interview might help you make your final decision about the job.
+It’s important to remember that an interview invitation is not a job offer and the interview might help you make your final decision about the job.

-How to Decline an Interview
+How to decline an interview

 -